motoharu-gosuto/psvcd/README.md

 Consider looking at pics/pic6.png to see how it should look like.

+# PS Vita game cart pinout.

+Game carts turned out to be simple MMC cards.
+Pinout is of course a bit different but it still complies with MMC card specification.
+Consider looking at pics/pic.png for details.
+Game cart has 10 pins which go in the following order:
+VCC - 3.3 volt supply
+GND - ground pin
+CLK - clock pin
+DAT3 - data line 3
+DAT2 - data line 2
+DAT1 - data line 1
+DAT0 - data line 0
+INS - insertion detect pin
+CMD - command pin
+GND - ground pin

+INS pin must be tied to ground which means that game cart is inserted.
+PS Vita uses all 4 DAT lines to transfer data from the cart and also to the cart.
+CMD line is used for transferring commands and reading response from the cart.
+CLK line would have frequency around 400 Mhz during initialization.
+When initialization is finished and reading starts, PS Vita switches to 4-bit width high speed mode.
+Not sure though if it is 26 or 52 Mhz but in any case this is very fast signal that is not easy to sample unless you have professional level gear.
+Typical logic analyzer will not help here.

+Unfortunately FT232h can handle only one input and one output line at a time in MPSSE mode.
+Luckily for us game carts support both 1-bit and 4-bit data width modes.
+So by using couple of multiplexers and demultiplexers we can interface with the cart.
+Technically FT232h chip is capable of transferring data at max 30 Mhz in MPSSE mode.
+I was not able to get to such a high speed.
+I probably lack some knowledge but the other issue is that we need properly routed PCB for high speeds instead of DIP prototype board.
+So high speeds are not expected to work at the moment.
+Again luckily for us game carts can be accessed on low speeds for reading as well.

 # Configuring FTDI FT232h.

 At this point you should be able to connect PS Vita and game cart to any prototype board.